chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

 ## Stk Application Example

-Let's review the [stk-todo-app.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/stk-todo-app.nix) example chuck-stack application configuration to better understand how the pieces come together.
-The stk-todo-app.nix is an example of a simple yet usable chuck-stack application.
+Let's review the [stk-core.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/stk-core.nix) example chuck-stack application configuration to better understand how the pieces come together.
+The stk-core.nix is an example of a simple yet usable chuck-stack application.

 ### Two Configurations

-The stk-todo-app has two configuration components:
+The stk-core has two configuration components:

-1. [stk-todo-app.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/stk-todo-app.nix) - the nix configuration file
+1. [stk-core.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/stk-core.nix) - the nix configuration file
 1. [chuck-stack-core](https://github.com/chuckstack/chuck-stack-core) - the database migrations repository

-The [stk-todo-app.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/stk-todo-app.nix) configuration file creates a service to automatically clone and deploy the [chuck-stack-core](https://github.com/chuckstack/chuck-stack-core) database migrations every time the service is started.
+The [stk-core.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/stk-core.nix) configuration file creates a service to automatically clone and deploy the [chuck-stack-core](https://github.com/chuckstack/chuck-stack-core) database migrations every time the service is started.

 We want to make sure you understand just how incredible this scenario is...
 You simply update a brand new NixOS configuration to point to a nix application file and the system will automatically install, configure and run your application.
 Not only during installation, but it will do this as you make changes throughout time.
 That is almost magical.

 ### Assumptions

 This section assumes [system.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/system.nix) and [postgresql.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/postgresql.nix) are also deployed at the same time.
-Said another way, stk-todo-app depends on these services.
-By separating the system and the postgresql nix configurations, the stk-todo-app remains as simple and ease to understand as possible.
+Said another way, stk-core depends on these services.
+By separating the system and the postgresql nix configurations, the stk-core remains as simple and ease to understand as possible.

 ### SQL Migration